skremp/pictura-io/servlet/doc/image-api_en.md

 that best-fit within the given height, regardless of the orientation of the image.

+`5` (crop) is used to indicate that the scaling implementation should calculate dimensions for the resultant image that best-fit within the given height and width, and then crop it to fit within the bounding box.

 You must specify either a width, a height, or both for this parameter to work.

 **Examples**